Legalism in Chinese Philosophy

 One of the primary issues that the rulers of the Warring States faced was that of recruitment into government service.
 During the aristocratic Springs-and-Autumns period, the overwhelming majority of officials were scions of hereditary ministerial lineages; only exceptionally could outsiders join the government.
 This situation changed by the fifth century BCE, as aristocratic lineages were largely eliminated in internecine struggles and members of lower nobility—the so-called “men of service,” shi 士—could advance up the ladder of officialdom.
 It was then that the new meritocratic discourse of “elevating the worthy” (shang xian 尚賢) proliferated and upward social mobility became legitimate (Pines 2013c).
 Yet who were the “worthy” and how to determine one’s worthiness was a matter of considerable uncertainty and confusion.
 While certain texts presented highly sophisticated ways of discerning the employee’s true worth (Richter 2005), their recommendations required exceptional perspicacity of an employer and were largely impractical.
 Instead, the most popular way of recruitment was based on a notion of “recognition” of one’s worth (Henry 1987): an employee was recommended to the ruler (or to a high official), interviewed, and then his worth was “recognized” and high position assigned.
 This widespread practice was deeply resented by the Legalists.
 The very idea of reliance on vague concept of “worthiness” and on personal impression of the ruler as the primary means of recruitment was in their eyes fundamentally flawed, because it allowed manifold manipulations.
 Shang Yang explains why “worthiness” based on one’s reputation is an intrinsically problematic concept:

-What the generation calls a “worthy” is one who is defined as upright; but those who define him as upright are his associates (dang 黨).
-When you hear [them] talking about him, you consider him able; when you ask his associates, they approve.
+What the world calls a “worthy” is one who is defined as upright; but those who define him as good and upright are his clique (dang 黨).
+When you hear his words, you consider him able; when you ask his partisans, they approve it.
 Hence, one is ennobled before one has any merits; one is punished before one has committed a crime.
-(Shang jun shu 25: 136–137)
+(Shang jun shu 25: 136–137; Book of Lord Shang 25.1)

 Thus, as for the officials of an enlightened ruler: chief ministers and chancellors must rise from among local officials; valiant generals must rise from among the ranks.
 One who has merit should be awarded: then ranks and emoluments are bountiful and they are ever more encouraging; one who is promoted and ascends to higher positions, his official responsibilities increase, and he performs his tasks ever more orderly.
 When ranks and emoluments are great, while official responsibilities are dealt with in an orderly way—this is the Way of the Monarch.
 (Han Feizi 50: 460)